 Britt Anderson is retired.
 Secretive and fiercely independent, she journeys to Delroi to spend time with her two oldest friends.
 She doesn’t expect to be dragged back into the spy business when she gets there, but the lure is impossible to fight for a not so reformed adrenalin junkie.
-Danger.
-Conspiracy.
+Danger and conspiracy.
 What’s not to love?

 Originally published in 2009.

 Amazon || Amazon AU || Amazon CA || Amazon UK || iBooks || Kobo || B&N || Google ||Delroi Connection Books

 She’d vacillated between fury and abject terror so much over the past few days she didn’t know if she was coming or going anymore.
 It wasn’t fear of being injured or killed herself that worried her.
 She’d been in worse tight spots.
 No. It was the loss of half of her soul that terrified her.
 Damn Barak.
 When she got her hands on him she might kill him herself for putting her in this position.

 Britt Anderson stood back in the shadows of an alley, in the massive southern city on Delroi that was the seat of the rebels’ power.
 It was called Saber City, named after the ruling Saber clan.
 She watched and waited for a signal from Jaxon and his men.
 The Overchief’s men.
 And while her old friend Kendall may have mated with the Delroi leader, Britt only trusted them because they worked for Barak, the Delroi Spymaster who’d somehow tied his soul to hers moments before being taken prisoner by these southern rebels.
 She had no idea who’d taken him or why, but she’d been looking for him for weeks.